 Your appetite is always changing- Some days I will have a normal appetite and am able to stick to my nutrition plan while other days I’m like where is the ice cream or have no appetite at all.
 It all depends on how much pain I am in that day because on high pain days I tend to reach for carbohydrates and on low pain days I usually eat healthier and have no problems sticking to my nutrition plan like I do when pain is high.

 Living with headaches and migraines is a full-time job because pain and fatigue doesn’t take a day off.
-Some days you will have a low pain day but you never know so it helps to be on top of your pain for more pain free days.
-Medication can help prevent a lot attacks but in my experience it can make you feel very tired and is nothing is totally fool proof.
+Some days you will have a low pain day but you never know so it helps to be on top of your pain for more pain-free days.
+Medication can help prevent a lot of attacks but in my experience, it can make you feel very tired, and is nothing is totally foolproof.
 I never knew how much living with frequent headaches or migraines affected your life until I started having them and until I got them under control I was depressed because I never knew if my life would be normal again.
-Living with headaches and migraines is so much more than just a headache and affects your bodies in more ways than most people will ever be able to understand.
+Living with headaches and migraines is so much more than just a headache and affects your body in more ways than most people will ever be able to understand.
 This is only my experience with migraine pain and not everyone will have the same experience because we are all so different.
 I hope this helped you better understand the realities of living with pain and if you have any questions please leave them in the comments below.
 What realities do you face while living with pain?